sakshi2207/DataAnalysis/README.md

 iii.
 All these 3 properties should be displayed as a React component in a tabular format as shown below.

-b.
-Write a function that helps you create a new property "Gamma" for each point of the dataset.
-"Gamma" can be calculated as Gamma = (Ash \* Hue) / Magnesium.
-Thereafter, calculate the class-wise mean, median, and mode of "Gamma" for the entire dataset.

-i.
-Again, show this in a tabular format.

 ## Format

 | Measure           | Class 1 | Class 2 | Class … | Class … |